bkielbasa/developer20/content/post/top-level-logging/index.md

 * we add an uncesessary dependency to a service that doesn't really require it
 * we make this edge case harder to test

 The last point may be the most controversial.
 How is it harder to test?
 All we have to do is provide values to `param1` and `param2` that will produce the `result = 0` and check if the method returns a `nil`.
 And yes, you'll be right.
-I showed you a simple case but imagine that this `if` statement is hidden somewhere deeper and to make sure that you're covering the right `return nil` case, you have to check it manually.
-What's more, someone may add another check **before** our target if statement.
+How can you make sure that the test passes because `result = 0`?
+You can do it in a few ways:

+* check the code coverage - if those lines are green, we've done it.
+The problem will happen when someone will update the code **before** our target if statement.
 It may lead to a situation where our test still passes but it gives false information about which condition returns the `nil`.

 ```go
 func (s myService) Operation(ctx context.Context, param1, param2 int) error {